Aaron-Bopp/TIM/40_Evergreens/Write your notes like you're planting an evergreen forest.md

 aliases:
   - "Writing your notes like you're planting an evergreen forest"
 tags: created/2021/06/15, review, node/evergreen/claim
+sr-due: 2022-04-10
+sr-interval: 2
+sr-ease: 222
 ---
 > [!infobox]
 `$=customJS.dv_funcs.mentionedIn(dv)`

 #### [[Write your notes like you're planting an evergreen forest]]

+You don't need to know how to cut down a forest when you start spreading seeds.
 It can often be intimidating to start a [[note writing]] practice, but the end there are no rules, and you won't find what works for you until you try.
 %% #TO/TEND/MULCH